Westbury Group Practice Policies

 We will not tolerate abuse to our staff.
 Shouting, swearing and threats aimed at practice staff will not be tolerated under any circumstances.
 Patients who behave in this way may be removed from the practice list.

-Westbury Group Practice supports the NHS policy of Zero Tolerance which defines violence as "Any incident where staff are abused, threatened or assaulted in circumstances related to their work, involving an explicit or implicit challenge to their safety, well-being or health".
+Westbury Group Practice supports the NHS Zero Tolerance policy which defines violence as "Any incident where staff are abused, threatened or assaulted in circumstances related to their work, involving an explicit or implicit challenge to their safety, well-being or health".

 Our Staff will always try to help you whatever the circumstances, however sometimes matters are not within their control.
 They will treat you with professionalism, courtesy and respect at all times.
-If you do not feel you have been treated appropriately please ask a member of staff to contact the Patient Communications Manager who will discuss your concerns with you.
+If you do not feel you have been treated appropriately please ask a member of staff a manager who will discuss your concerns with you.
 Thank you for your consideration.

 Freedom Of Information Policy